niolabs/docs/docs/getting_started/locally.md

 ## Create a Project

-Now that you have the nio binary to run, you need a nio project to run it against.
-Obtain a nio project template by cloning the [Project Template repository](https://github.com/niolabs/project_template) or use the nio CLI.
+Now that you have the nio binary to run, you need a nio [project](https://docs.n.io/glossary/#project) to run it with.
+Obtain a nio project template by using the nio CLI or by cloning the [Project Template repository](https://github.com/niolabs/project_template) from Github directly.

 ### Download using the nio CLI
 To clone the project template using CLI, enter the following command: